Greece Pet Import Requirements

 Steps 3 and 4 apply.
 Step 5 does not apply.

-Your pet must be inspected, and a health certificate must be issued and endorsed by a licensed veterinarian and endorsed by a government veterinarian within 48 hours of travel.
+Your pet must be inspected, and a commercial EU Health Certificate must be issued by a licensed veterinarian and endorsed by a government veterinarian within 48 hours of travel.

 The transport must be recorded in advance in TRACES by an agent.
 This system tracks the import, export and intra trade of all live animals entering or leaving the EU.